 Cody handed me some earplugs and told me he would holler when my time was up, and then it was officially go-time.
 I showered, took out my contact lenses, sized up the tank—which did not resemble a tanning bed or coffin, but a submarine with a latch door—and stepped inside.

-I remembered immediately why I had signed up for this.
-It was a sensation unlike anything I've ever experienced before, to be completely suspended above water without any effort whatsoever.
+Brennan notes that the calming effects of an isolation tank appear to be greater for those with higher levels of anxiety.
+Immediately, I remembered why I had signed up for this.
+It was a sensation, unlike anything I've ever experienced before, to be completely suspended above water without any effort whatsoever.
 If I sat still enough, it really felt like I was floating in a vacuum.
 The water is tempered to 95 degrees exactly for that reason, so that it feels indiscernible from your normal body temperature.
 But for roughly the first 10 minutes, I squirmed and marveled at how weird every movement felt.
-(For what it's worth, I also noticed after a short while that my chronic shoulder and neck pain had completely disappeared.)
+(For what it's worth, I also noticed after a short while that my chronic shoulder and neck pain had completely disappeared).

-I was lying there, pondering how much time had passed, guessing that I was somewhere around the one-hour mark, when I heard a muffled shout.
+I was lying there, pondering how much time had passed, guessing that I was somewhere around the one-hour mark when I heard a muffled shout.
 I was so convinced that there was no way 120 minutes had gone by that I almost ignored it, thinking that maybe someone was just being very noisy in the building upstairs.
 But after peering out of the tank door at the clock for good measure, sure enough, it was 20 minutes past one.
-(I had been in there since 11.)
 My co-worker was right—when you have nothing else to steal your focus away from relaxing and reflecting—even sight and sound—your perception of time completely warps.

-That's not to say that blissed-out feeling didn't last.
+There are no real side effects to a sensory deprivation tank, and that blissed-out feeling didn't last.
 After walking out of Float Lab's front doors and back into the crowded chaos of a Saturday afternoon on Abbot Kinney, I decided to play hooky from the half-dozen errands I had planned for the rest of the day and just wander around the neighborhood.
 Probably more notably, I turned off my phone as I explored—something I haven't done voluntarily in years.
-(And in doing so, I realized just how innate the urge to take a photo of ev-er-y-thing has become.)
+(And in doing so, I realized just how innate the urge to take a photo of ev-er-y-thing has become).